brilliantlyc/Retirement_Robo_Advisor/README.md

 # Robo Advisor for Retirement Plans

 This project involved the creation of a robo advisor (bot) that recommends to customers or potential new customers, an investment portfolio for a retirement plan.
 Amazon Web Services (AWS), and Python were used to create the bot.
 The robo advisor was configured using an Amazon Lex bot that generated a conversation to obtain the required information and thus suggest the retirement investment portfolio.
 The bot was then built and tested in Lex.
 Lastly, an Amazon Lambda function was created to validate the input data and return the investment portfolio recommendation.
 The Amazon Lambda function was tested and integrated with the bot.
-In addition, Amazon S3 was used to create a bucket to hold the icons that are displayed in the bot's investment risk level response cards.
+In addition, Amazon S3 was used to create a bucket to hold the icons that were displayed in the bot's investment risk level response cards.

 ## Utterances